CasparKielwein/Aaargh/Classes.md

 #### Lvl 1: Watchful Strike:
-Whenever a marked enemy that is adjacent to you shifts or makes an attack that does not include you, you can make a melee basic attack against that enemy as an opportunity reaction.
+Whenever a marked enemy that is adjacent to you shifts or makes an attack that does not include you, you can make a melee basic attack against that enemy as an reaction.
 #### Lvl 2: Vigilance
 Your watchfully Strike becomes an opportunity interrupt.
 #### Lvl 2: Maneuvering Watch